AttackOnJasper/University-notes/psych253/psych253.md

 	- "The angry drunk": drunk people only know the straight way to fight back
 	- Cues while drunk are more effective
 - Helpness (by exacerbation of the power of situation)
-	- Strong situational pressure (e.g. face-to-face request) -> drunk people more likely to help
+	- Strong situational pressure (e.g. face-to-face request) -> drunk people more likely to help (power of situation)
 - Drunk driving (situational pressure)
 	- tends to agree drunk driving after drunk & situation pressure: e.g. short distance, drop off friends (restricted attention to only the situation instead of considering other things)
 - Date rape (酒后乱性)
 	- Power of situation: one is aroused
-	- Attention is restricted to arousal so that the consequence is not considered
+	- Attention is restricted to arousal, and the consequence is not considered
 	- Date rape is justified while drunk

 ### Social Support & Health